Haydarpaşa railway station: Archaeological excavations

 In 2018, remains of a Byzantine coastal town were uncovered during restoration work on the station.
-The excavations also unearthed a Byzantine-era fountain, a large fortification wall and a ceramic brick kiln.Dozens of graves were also discovered; in October 2018, archaeologists found an intact skeleton wearing a scented necklace.
-Jewellery and coins dating back to between 610-641 and 527-565 A.D were also found.
+The excavations also unearthed a Byzantine-era fountain, a large fortification wall and a ceramic brick kiln.
+Dozens of graves were also discovered; in October 2018, archaeologists found an intact skeleton wearing a scented necklace.
+Jewellery and coins dating back to between 610-641 and 527-565 AD were also found.

 A podium made of sheared rectangular blocks found between the railway platforms is believed to date back to the Hellenistic era.

-Service
+Restoration

+Following the devastating fire in November 2010 that destroyed the station’s timber roof, towers and upper floor, a comprehensive restoration project was initiated.

+One of the most important symbols of the Haydarpaşa Train Station Building is the towers located in the northwest and southeast.
+The explosion in 1917-1918 caused significant changes in the original structure of the towers and their height was reduced.
+In the fire in 2010, the tower located in the southeast direction heavily damaged by the fire, and its wooden cladding, carriers and lead cladding were burned.
+The coatings on the iron supports were removed and the rotten iron support elements were replaced.
+Those that were not rotten were repaired by sandblasting and repainting.
+After the iron frames were completed, the rotten wooden elements were replaced with materials that were compatible with the original, and those that could be preserved were preserved by maintenance and repair.
+After the towers' load-bearing elements were repaired and completed, water and heat insulation was applied and the top cover was made.
+In the tower section, load-bearing steel, wooden beams and rafters and wooden cladding, moisture barrier, heat insulation, water insulation, wooden cladding again and slate coating on the waterproofing were applied.

+The station’s original roof structure, historically built with baroque-influenced timber trusses, was reconstructed.

+Stone façades were treated with low-pressure micro-abrasion cleaning, followed by desalination procedures to address extensive salt crystallization due to proximity to the sea.
+Damaged joints were repointed with traditional lime mortar.

 Historic monuments in the vicinity of the station

 The small Haydarpaşa Cemetery is dedicated to the British and Commonwealth soldiers who lost their lives during the Crimean War (1854–1856) and the two World Wars.
 It also contains the graves of members of the Levantine community who used to live in Kadıköy and Moda.

 The north-west wing of the 19th-century Selimiye Barracks was transformed into a military hospital during the Crimean War and became the place where the nursing pioneer Florence Nightingale cared for wounded and infected British soldiers.
 Her room is maintained in a small museum which also contains other items dating from the Crimean War.
 Permission from the military is required before visiting the museum.

 The buildings of the Haydarpaşa Numune Hospital, GATA Military Hospital, Dr. Siyami Ersek Hospital and the present-day Haydarpaşa Campus of the Marmara University designed by architects Alexander Vallaury and Raimondo D'Aronco are also near the station.